quicwg/base-drafts/draft-ietf-quic-recovery.md

 Definitions of terms that are used in this document:

-Sender:

-: The endpoint sending QUIC packets.

-Receiver:

-: The endpoint receiving QUIC packets and sending acknowledgements in response.
+ACK frames:

+: ACK frames refer to both ACK and ACK_ECN frames in this document.

 ACK-only:

-: Any packet containing only an ACK or ACK_ECN frame.
-The rest of this document uses "ACK frames" to refer to both ACK and ACK_ECN frames.
+: Any packet containing only an ACK frame.

 In-flight:

-: Packets are considered in-flight because they have been sent and neither acknowledged or considered lost, and they are not ACK-only.
+: Packets are considered in-flight when they have been sent and neither acknowledged or declared lost, and they are not ACK-only.

-Retransmittable:
+Retransmittable Frames:

+: All frames besides ACK, ACK_ECN, or PADDING are considered retransmittable.

+Retransmittable Packets:

-: Packets that contain frames besides ACK, ACK_ECN, or PADDING elicit an ACK from the receiver and are called retransmittable.
+: Packets that contain retransmittable frames elicit an ACK from the receiver and are called retransmittable packets.

 # Design of the QUIC Transmission Machinery